FPAL-Stanford-University/FloATPy/README.md

 # README #

-FPAL-Post is a post-processing tool for the numerical codes in the Flow Physics and Aeroacoustics Laboratory (FPAL).
+FPAL-Post is a post-processing tool for the numerical codes in the Flow Physics and Aeroacoustics Laboratory (FPAL) of the Stanford University.

 ### How do I get set up? ###